dyrector-io/dyrectorio/docs/tutorials/create-your-product/create-a-complex-product/create-a-rolling-product.md

-# Create a Rolling Product
+# Create a Rolling Version

-Rolling Products are similar to Simple Products except they’re perfect for continuous delivery.
+Rolling Versions are similar to Simple Products except they’re perfect for continuous delivery.
 They’re always mutable but contrary to incremental Products they aren’t hierarchic and lack a version number.

 **Step 1:** After picking Rolling on the switch, click ‘Save’.
 You’ll be directed to the Product tab.
 Select the product again.